chrschmidt/label/readme.md

-      -w, --width=INT          set width of label in pixels (default: 350) -h, --height=INT         set height of label in pixels (default: 106) -r, --rotate=INT         rotation of the image (default: 0) -b, --noborder           do not draw a box around the text -o, --outfile=STRING     output file name
+      -w, --width=INT          set width of label in pixels (default: 350) -h, --height=INT         set height of label in pixels (default: 106) -r, --rotate=INT         rotation of the image (default: 0) --noframe            do not draw a box around the text --ob=INT             extra border space around the frame --ib=INT             extra border space inside the frame --rb=INT             extra outer border space to the right --lb=INT             extra outer border space to the left --tb=INT             extra outer border space to the top --bb=INT             extra outer border space to the bottom -o, --outfile=STRING     output file name
       -h, --help               this help screen

-The default size is set for 12mm paper of a Brother QL label printer (106 pixel height).
+The default size is set for 12mm paper of a Brother QL label printer (106 pixel height), after 90° rotation.

+The outer border is considered between the label edge and the frame, while the inner border defines the (extra) space between the text and the frame.
+Further one-sided outer border arguments are additive to the global outer border.

-Each further argument is interpreted as a line to print into the label.
+Each non-option argument is interpreted as a line to print into the label.

 ## Building